Colposcopy Clinic

 • HPV (Human Papilloma Virus) is a common virus which infects skin or mucus membranes.
 Many women will have an HPV infection at some time in their lives, usually in their teens or twenties.
 However, most women clear this infection spontaneously with no long-term effects.
 Approximately 8 out of 10 adults have had the infection at some time and it is rare for the infection to show any effects at all.

-The Cervical Check website and HSE website have very informative information regarding HPV.
+The Cervical Check website and HSE website provide more detailed information on HPV.

-• Those who have 2 positive HPV tests, 1 year apart , and no abnormal cells detected at a screening test.
+• If you have 2 positive HPV tests, 1 year apart , and no abnormal cells detected at a screening test.

-Those whos GP or nurse who carried out the screening test thought your cervix has a concerning appearance or if he/she is unsure of its structure.
+• If the GP or nurse who carried out your screening test thought your cervix has a concerning appearance or if he/she is unsure of its structure.

-Those whos sample was not possible to give you a normal (negative) result due to insufficient cells.
+• If it was not possible to obtain a normal (negative) result due to insufficient cells.

-Treatment options will depend on results and will all be discussed on the day.
+Treatment options will depend on results and will all be discussed with you on the day.

 • Colposcopy is safe in pregnancy.
 For most women a biopsy and treatment can be deferred until 3 months after giving birth.